Interview with the short story writer Salley Vickers

 19th May 2017

-Salley Vickers is a short story writer and novelist – Aphrodite’s Hat, her collected stories, was published in 2010 and her latest collection, Cousins, is out now.
+Salley Vickers is a short story writer and novelist – Aphrodite’s Hat, her collected stories, was published in 2010 and her latest novel, Cousins, is out now.
 The former psychoanalyst talks to Sophie Haydock about starting her career at 50, the privilege of writing, and staying close to her unconscious

 You’re a novelist and a short story writer.
 What makes the short story form so appealing to you, as a writer?

 I liken writing a novel to a marriage, and a short story to an affair.
 A novel requires dedication, hard work, often going through tough unrewarding patches, whereas a short story allows for impulse, for risk and experiment, for a change of tone or mood.
 You can lose your head in a short story in a way that is harder in a novel.
 Many of my short stories I wrote in the interstices of writing novels, so they are sometimes a break-out statement.